RockRoller01/skinninginfo/tutorial/song_selection.md

 </details>

 # Song Carousel and Leaderboard
 There isn't that much that I need to say about these two parts.
-The carousel mainly consists out of menu-button-background@2x.png, star@2x.png and 2 ini commands under **[Colours]**.
-With the ini commands you can set the colour of the text on menu-button-background.
-SongSelectActiveText sets the colour for the currently selected card, SongSelectInactiveText sets the colour for all the non selected cards.
+The carousel mainly consists out of ``menu-button-background@2x.png``, ``star@2x.png`` and 2 ini commands under ``[Colours]``.
+With the ini commands you can set the colour of the text on menu-button-background. ``SongSelectActiveText`` sets the colour for the currently selected card, ``SongSelectInactiveText`` sets the colour for all the non selected cards.
 There are a few things you should know before you start making your song carousel:

 - The cards in the carousel get tinted in various colours.
 This feature sadly cannot be disabled.
 These colours are all on the skinnable files spreadsheet.
-Basically, the only way to somewhat work around this is to use mainly black and dark greys for the menu-button-background, this however doesn't work that well with really colourful themes.
+Basically, the only way to somewhat work around this is to use mainly black and dark greys for the ``menu-button-background``, this however doesn't work that well with really colourful themes.
 You will have to try out yourself if a black one or a colourful one will fit your theme better.
 - The thumbnail is placed 17px away from the left border of the image.
 The thumbnail is about 227 x 170 pixel big.
 - The stars will get slightly bigger the more there are.